stelzinga/MF/Management_Framework.md

 ## Venture
 Strictly speaking, a Company, Enterprise or Corporation is what is happening within the two blocks between the dotted lines in Fig 1.
 The Services produced within dotted lines i.e., within the Venture, but then sold or offered to Clients, which sit outside of the Venture.
 The Services are effectively what links the Venture to the Clients.
 However, in the Management Framework, the Venture is larger than a Company, Enterprise or Corporation.
 It is the total of aspects of the Profile Tree to emphasise how all aspects of the Profile Tree are of constant importance to Management.

-The key aspects of the Venture are the type of Venture it is, which turn drives several aspects of Operations and Management of it.
+The key aspects of the Venture are the type of Venture it is, which in turn drives several aspects of Operations and Management of it.
 Although most concepts in the Management Framework can be applied to non-commercial Ventures as well as commercial ones, the focus here is going to be on commercial ones i.e., Companies.

 ### Ownership
-A Venture is an entity that ultimately generates Revenue, Cost and Risk and engages in various forms of debt or liabilities.
+A Venture is an entity that ultimately generates Revenue, Cost and Risk and engages in various forms of Debt or Liabilities.
 Someone is to receive the benefit of those Revenues, and has to pay for the Cost, and be answerable to repay any debt that was taken on.
 This person (or people) is the Owner of the Venture.
 The Ownership concept is key in the *Company Structure*.

 ### Company Structure
 The Company Structure or Business Structure refers to the legal implementation of a Company.
 Such implementation is partially driven by the type and size of the Venture, but also the country in which the Company operates.
 Note that the size of a company can change over time, and as a result the Company Structure can change accordingly.
 The constitution of a company under a country's specific set of laws is called *business formation*.
 As business formation is country specific it is unrealistic to give all possible definitions of legal forms of a business.
-However, there are general Company Structure types that are recognised in some form, in most countries.
+However, there are general Company Structure types that are recognised, in some form, in most countries.
 Note that there is a difference between a company and a corporation which will become clear when reviewing the different types of companies below.

 - Sole proprietorship: one individual handles all Operations as well as Management of the company.
 The Sole Proprietor is also the Owner of the company and assumes liability of the debt of the company.
 - General Partnership: this follows a similar structure as the Sole Proprietorship, but has two or more individuals called *Partners* who are the Owners and who run Operations and Management.
 They thus assume liability for losses and debt and any misconduct that occurs from *either* Partner.
 - Limited Liability Partnership: an LLP refers to a Company where each Partner has a predetermined threshold of liability for the losses or debts of the Company.
 The Partners generally assume responsibility for their own actions but not the misconduct or faults of the *other* Partners.
 - Limited Liability Company: an LLC refers to a Company that combines aspects of a Partnership and a Corporation (see below).
 It has the legal status of a Corporation but follows tax regulations of a Partnership or Sole Proprietorship.
-- Corporation: a Corporation is a specific form of Company which as a legal entity is separate from its Owners.
+- Corporation: a specific form of Company which as a legal entity is separate from its Owners.
 Corporations perform the basic functions of a company (Operations) and often operate on a larger scale.
-Unlike all above forms, Corporations sell shares to the *public* which can include private entities like asset managers, pension funds, etc. By selling shares to public they relinquish ownership to *Shareholders*.
+Unlike all above forms, Corporations sell shares to the *public* which can include private entities like asset managers, pension funds, as well as individuals.
+By selling shares to public they relinquish ownership to *Shareholders*.
 The Shareholders are not personally liable for debt or actions taken by the Corporation.
 However, any losses will be reflected in the shares held.
 Shareholders are only the Owner.
 The people making decision for and within the company are its Management, specifically the Executives i.e., the senior management or C-suite Management Level (Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, etc) all the way down to line Management who lead Staff.

-Above forms all assume Ventures whose main purpose is to increase profitability.
+Above forms all assume Ventures whose main purpose is to increase Profit.
 There are of course other forms of Ventures with different objectives.
 For example religious institutions, governmental or state owned institutions and charities.
 Such Ventures mostly follow the concepts of the Profile Tree: they provide some form of -potentially free- Service through Operations which can be continuously improved through Management.

 The Management Framework covers all above forms of company, but will, as often as possible assume the scope at the level of a Corporation as form of Venture.

 ### Agency Problem
 The Agency problem occurs when people (agents) making decisions on behalf of owners (principals) have a conflict of interest i.e., the decision is favourable for the agent but not the principal.
 For example, a Manager (agent) may have an interest to not merge with another company as it would reduce his sphere of influence, whereas from a profit maxmimisation perspective it would be in the interest of the Shareholder (principal) to merge.
 The Agency problem is inherent to a structure where ownership and decision making is decoupled i.e., in Corporations.
-In Corporations Executives make decisions in relation to investments, financing including taking on liabilities in the form of debt, and the decisions can be to the betterment of themselves but at the expense of shareholders, at a cost which is referred to at the Agency Cost (Larcker, 2021).
+In Corporations Executives make decisions in relation to investments, financing including taking on Liabilities in the form of Debt, and the decisions can be to the betterment of themselves but at the expense of shareholders, at a cost which is referred to at the Agency Cost (Larcker, 2021).
 The Agency cost can be substantial to investors.
 To decrease the Agency Cost a system of checks and balances is put in place across the Venture and this is called Corporate Governance (Larcker, 2021).

 ### Corporate Governance
 Larcker (2021) defines Corporate Governance as the collection of control mechanisms an organisation adopts to prevent or dissuade potentially self-interested Managers from engaging in activities detrimental to the welfare of shareholders and stakeholders.
 Said differently, and expressing it with regards to the Profile, Corporate Governance refers to the manner in which Roles & Responsibilities are distributed from Owners of the Corporation through Management all the way to the Staff performing Operations such as to avoid or minimise Agency Cost.

 The classic approach of Corporate Governance is as follows (Monks, 2011):
 - Shareholders are the Owners of the Venture and expect sustainable growth.
-They elect or *vote* for a small group of people often called the *Board of Directors* or BOD to represent their interests.
+They elect or *vote* for a small group of people often called the *Board of Directors* to represent their interests.
 The more shares someone holds, the more it can direct the constitution of the Board of Directors.
-- Board of Directors: people elected by Shareholders to represent their interests by setting the strategic direction of the Venture and by monitoring Management's performance in achieving it.
-The BOD focuses mostly on the Executive level output.
+- Board of Directors (BOD): people elected by Shareholders to represent their interests by setting the strategic direction of the Venture and by monitoring Management's performance in achieving it.
+The BOD focuses mostly on the Executive level and thus on the Results of Operations.
-- Management: people assigned with the improvement of Operations such that they yield the strategy within applicable constraints of incorporation.
+- Management: people assigned with the improvement of Operations such that they yield the Strategy within applicable constraints of incorporation.
 As mentioned before, this goes from Executives or C-suite level all the way down to line Management who ultimately lead Staff.
-- Staff: people who perform Operations which, if done as planned, yields the strategy set out by the BOD.
+- Staff: people who, with the help of Suppliers, and using Assets perform Operations which, if done as planned, yields the strategy set out by the BOD.

 However, modern Corporate Governance covers a wider scope and includes the Managers, Board of Directors, Investors, Auditors, Customers, Suppliers, Unions, Media, Regulators, Analysts and Creditors (Larcker, 2021).
 Ultimately, good Corporate Governance decreases the Agency Cost whilst the implementation Cost is less than said Agency Cost.

 ### Going Concern
-The going concern principle states that a Venture will meet its financial obligations (Liabilities) when they come due, and that without a need to liquidate Activities in the foreseeable futures which is generally accepted as one year.
+The going concern principle states that a Venture will meet its financial obligations (Liabilities) when they come due, and this without a need to liquidate Activities in the foreseeable futures which is generally accepted as one year.
 In the Management Framework a Venture is deemed to continue as a going concern.
 ________________________________________
 ## Environment
 The Environment of a Venture consists of *external forces* that can, and often will, influence, partially or fully, Clients, Services, Operations or Management, either directly or indirectly and without the Venture having any form of control over that influence.
 Environment is important in SWOT analysis (see below) and general Risk Management.